Sony Xperia XA

 Sony Xperia XA price and release date

-- Cheapest phone in Sony’s brand new Xperia X range
+- Cheapest phone in Sony’s newest Xperia X range

 Those in the US also have access to the Xperia XA Ultra at $300.
 However, you can get better phones at the price, and aside from the pleasant design few elements truly excel, while battery life is dismal.